David Weddle: Biography

 Weddle graduated from the USC School of Cinema, as did writing partner Bradley Thompson, whom he first met in an acting class.

 David Weddle reached out to comedian Marty Feldman and they collaborated on a script about Feldman's idol Buster Keaton.
 A UK published biography of Feldman makes note of “his mentoring of an eternally appreciative David Weddle, who has gone on to write and produce episodes of Deep Space Nine, Battlestar Galactica, and CSI.”

 After Sam Peckinpah's death in 1984, Weddle used Peckinpah's production files and correspondence that had been given to the library of the Academy of Motion Picture Arts and Sciences to write a biography of the director.
 This biography, If They Move...
 Kill 'Em!: The Life and Times of Sam Peckinpah was released in 1994.

-It was the biography that brought Weddle to Deep Space Nine and later to Battlestar Galactica.
+It was this biography that brought Weddle to Deep Space Nine and later to Battlestar Galactica.
 Ira Steven Behr invited Weddle to Paramount Pictures.
 This enabled Weddle and Thompson to pitch stories to the show.
 The two joined the writing staff for DS9s final seasons.
 They also met and worked with producer Ronald D. Moore on the show.

 Weddle and Thompson wrote twelve episodes of Deep Space Nine.
 Weddle can be seen in the background of the scene set at Vic Fontaine's Lounge in the final episode, "What You Leave Behind".
 He later wrote a DS9 novel set after the series with Jeffrey Lang.
 Entitled "Abyss", it focused on Section 31, the Federation's secretive intelligence service.

 Weddle considers "Inquisition" to be the best Star Trek episode he and Bradley Thompson wrote, for showing "that the Federation, as perfect as it seemed, had to resort to unsavory tactics and work black bag operations to keep their world safe and pristine".